ritikgaikwad38/Face-Mask-Detection/README.md

 ## :innocent: Motivation
-In the present scenario due to Covid-19, there is no efficient face mask detection applications which are now in high demand for transportation means, densely populated areas, residential districts, large-scale manufacturers and other enterprises to ensure safety.
+In the present scenario due to Covid-19, there is no efficient face mask detection application which are now in high demand for transportation means, in densely populated areas, residential districts, large-scale manufacturers and other enterprises to ensure safety.
 Also, the absence of large datasets of __‘with_mask’__ images has made this task more cumbersome and challenging.

 ## :hourglass: Project Demo